Giovanni Arcimboldi: Biography

-In the consistory of May 7, 1473, Pope Sixtus IV made Arcimboldi a cardinal priest.
-He received the titular church of Santi Nereo e Achilleo on May 17, 1473.
-He entered Rome on November 24, 1473 and received the red hat on December 10, 1473.
+In the consistory of 7 May 1473, Pope Sixtus IV made Arcimboldi a cardinal priest.
+He received the titular church of Santi Nereo e Achilleo on 17 May 1473.
+He entered Rome on 24 November 1473 and received the red hat on 10 December 1473.
 The pope then named him Prefect of the Apostolic Signatura, an office he held until his death.
-On May 31, 1476, he was elected temporary Camerlengo of the Sacred College of Cardinals in the absence of Cardinal Jacopo Piccolomini-Ammannati.
-He opted for the titular church of Santa Prassede on December 30, 1476.
+On 31 May 1476, he was elected temporary Camerlengo of the Sacred College of Cardinals in the absence of Cardinal Jacopo Piccolomini-Ammannati.
+He opted for the titular church of Santa Prassede on 30 December 1476.

-On January 15, 1477, Pope Sixtus IV named him legate a latare to Perugia.
-On February 7, 1477, his legation was extended to include the Kingdom of Hungary, the Holy Roman Empire, and the Kingdom of Bohemia.
+On 15 January 1477, Pope Sixtus IV named him legate a latere to Perugia.
+On 7 February 1477, his legation was extended to include the Kingdom of Hungary, the Holy Roman Empire, and the Kingdom of Bohemia.

-During the outbreak of bubonic plague, he again served as temporary Camerlengo of the Sacred College of Cardinals, from May 19 to June 5, 1482.
-He was then elected to a full term as Camerlengo of the Sacred College of Cardinals on January 15, 1483 and held this post until January 19, 1484.
-On November 15, 1483, Pope Sixtus IV named him legate to Perugia for a second time.
+During the outbreak of bubonic plague, he again served as temporary Camerlengo of the Sacred College of Cardinals, from 19 May to 5 June 1482.
+He was then elected to a full term as Camerlengo of the Sacred College of Cardinals on 15 January 1483 and held this post until 19 January 1484.
+On 15 November 1483, Pope Sixtus IV named him legate to Perugia for a second time.

 Following the death of Sixtus IV, Cardinal Arcimboldi participated in the papal conclave of 1484 that elected Pope Innocent VIII.
-In the consistory of September 23, 1484, Innocent VIII confirmed Arcimboldi's appointment as legate to Perugia, and Arcimboldi left on his legation on October 11, 1484, returning to Rome on January 15, 1485.
+In the consistory of 23 September 1484, Innocent VIII confirmed Arcimboldi's appointment as legate to Perugia, and Arcimboldi left on his legation on 11 October 1484, returning to Rome on 15 January 1485.

-Meanwhile, on October 25, 1484, he had been transferred to the metropolitan see of Milan.
-He received the pallium on November 12 and took formal possession of the archdiocese via a procurator, Antonio Griffi, on January 1, 1485.
+Meanwhile, on 25 October 1484, he had been transferred to the metropolitan see of Milan.
+He received the pallium on 12 November and took formal possession of the archdiocese via a procurator, Antonio Griffi, on 1 January 1485.

-He died in Rome on October 2, 1488.
-He is buried in the Basilica di Sant'Agostino.
+He died in Rome on 2 October 1488.
+He was buried in the Basilica di Sant'Agostino.